dnplkv/dnplkv/README.md

 My name is Danny, and I'm passionate and curious about IT, hardware, technical solutions and modern technologies👨🏻‍💻

-Currently I'm learning Python to become a well-credentialed Python Developer😌
+Currently I'm learning Python to become a well-credentialed Python Developer.

 I'm always open to new opportunities and ambitious projects.